You need a great website or logo design, right? We all need it.

 - Finally, you need to think about the budget and the payment.
 What kind of logo designer can you afford?
 How will the payment be?

 Establish a project from the beginning and be clear about what the budget is so that you can work within that scope.
-Document all contacts and payments before any work is done.
+Document all contacts and payments before any work being done.

 Be aware that there are wide ranges of costs for jobs of this type.
 You can find designers for the ridiculous price of $25 per hour up to hundreds of hours.
 Research and compare prices for the scope of your project.